MichaelSexton21/ArtLine/README.md

   * List parameter: Output Image Size (920 or 650 )
 * In the data/image/ folder, place what ever image you like to alter here
 * Run the project by specifiy your desired settings in the App Panel and press "Run with parameters" to begin
+* **[Warning] When you run the capsule you will recieve the following error.
+Please ignore it as the results do not change if you have a gpu or not.**
+  *   "UserWarning: CUDA initialization: Found no NVIDIA driver on your system.
+Please check that you have an NVIDIA GPU and installed a driver from http://www.nvidia.com/Download/index.aspx (Triggered internally at  /pytorch/c10/cuda/CUDAFunctions.cpp:100.)"
 * If you wanted to run it using the command line/run file:
   * First specify the relative path to the image from the code folder
    * Next specify the size of the output you want (650 or 920)